evaHallermeier/Photo2Monet/README.md

 The project is separated in threee notebooks:

-## Notebook1  Training Model 1- of cycleGAN-with different experiment
+## Notebook1 - Training Model 1- of cycleGAN-with different experiment

-DO NOT RUN IT!! because it will take few hours to get all output
+DO NOT RUN IT!! because it will take few hours to get all output link of the colab notebook: INSERT LINK HERE

-### Table of content:
+###Table of content:

       -Description of the project
             -Architecture of CYCLE GAN